Built-in Functions

 map(fn)(x)

-Maps an array or an object with a fn function.
+Maps an array or an object using the function fn.

 walk(fn)(x)

-Walks an array or an object with a fn function.
+Walks an array or an object using the function fn.

 filter(fn)(x)

-Filters an array or an object with a fn function.
+Filters an array or an object using the function fn.

 chunk(size)(x)